Rawad-A-I/Computer_Architecture/Exercises/Group_3_Exercises_Solutions_Part1.md

 **Answer: b) Real numbers with decimal points**

 **Explanation:**
-- Floating-point numbers represent real numbers (numbers with fractional parts)
+- Floating-point represents real numbers (numbers with fractional parts)
-- Examples: 3.14159, -0.5, 1.23e10
+- Examples: 3.14, -0.5, 1.23e10
-- They use scientific notation: sign × mantissa × 2^exponent
 - Can represent very large and very small numbers
+- Uses scientific notation (mantissa × base^exponent)
-- Different from integers which represent whole numbers only
+- Different from integers which are whole numbers only

 ---